Monday, January 19, 2026

 Psilocybin mushrooms Courtesy Mushroom Tao

-That’s a harder sell to the individual only thinking about the bottom line.
-And for Logan and Grover, it’s why psilocybin and other psychedelics will play a key role in fostering a healthier future.
+But running businesses with evolved levels of awareness is a harder sell to the decision makers preoccupied about with bottom lines.
+For Logan and Grover, it’s why psilocybin and other psychedelics will play a key role in fostering a healthier future.
+“It comes down to commitment to self,” says Logan.
+“Are you really wanting to explore the inner world of your soul?”

 “We believe every human being comes into life to explore their unique genius,” Grover says.
 “There’s a greater clarity that comes through.
 And then it’s the acknowledgement, ‘this is a big part of why I am so fit to be the executive, the entrepreneur, the high achiever.’
 And there’s a great empowerment that takes place through that process.”